shunte88/gofan/README.md

 The Pi uses an I2C BMP180, BMP280 superceeds, to determine the temperature.

-* Command line specification of temerature and Kasa address
+* Command line specification of trigger temperature and Kasa address
 * Scheduled to run at intervals, cron keeps it simple

 ## Installation